bolticio/serverless-blueprints/nodejs/boltic-sdk/budget-app/README.md

 ## Deploying on Boltic Serverless

-Publish your own budgeting blueprint by following the standard Boltic Serverless workflow.
+Follow the standard Boltic workflow to publish this budgeting experience.

 1. **Initialize a git repository**
    ```bash